hongyuanmei/HMEIatJHU.github.io/_pages/about.md

 I am a computer scientist.
 I am currently working as a Research Assistant Professor at Toyota Technological Institute at Chicago (TTIC).
-My research interests are rooted in designing machine learning models and algorithms to solve challenging real-world problems.
+My research goal is to enable computers to reason about the real world.
-My current focus is to enable computers to reason about the real world, which involves time series modeling and natural language understanding.
+To achieve this goal, I develop machine learning models and algorithms for time series modeling and natural language understanding.

 **I am looking for talented undergrad/Masters/PhD students to work with on interesting research projects.
 Please read [this post]({{ '/recruitment/' | relative_url }}) for more details.**